jmoiron/sqlx/index.md

 err = db.Select(&pp, "SELECT * FROM place WHERE telcode > ?", 50)
 ```

-Get and Select both will close the Rows they create under the hood to execute the query, and will return any error encountered at any step of the process.
-Since they use StructScan under the hood, the details on this in the [advanced scanning section](#scanning) below also applies to Get and Select.
+Get and Select both will close the Rows they create under the hood, and will return any error encountered at any step of the process.
+Since they use StructScan internally, the details in the [advanced scanning section](#scanning) also apply to Get and Select.

 Select can save you a lot of typing, but beware!
 It's semantically different from `Queryx`, since it will load the entire result set into memory at once.
 If that set is not bounded by your query to some reasonable size, it might be best to use the classic Queryx/StructScan iteration instead.

 <a id="transactions"></a>
-### Transactions
+## Transactions

 To use transactions, you must create a transaction handle with `DB.Begin()`.
 Code like this **will not work**: